 Improve Your Credit Score

 Your credit score will be an important component in your home buying journey.
 A higher credit score will qualify you for lower interest rates, so your first step is to check what your score is and see if there are ways of improving it.
-According to Gumbinger, interest rates and PMI are divided into “buckets” of credit scores.
-If a FICO score is between 700 and 719 it will qualify for one interest rate, while if the score is between 720 and 739 it will qualifiy for a lower rate.
-Check your score, and if it is close to a higher “bucket” see if you can improve it enough to qualify for a lower interest rate.
+Lenders routinely divide credit scores into tiers which determine the interest rates and loan terms afforded to you.
+If a FICO score is between 700 and 719 it will qualify for one interest rate, while if the score is between 720 and 739 it will qualify for a lower rate.
+Check your score, and if it is close to a higher tier see if you can improve it enough to qualify for a lower interest rate.
+If your credit score has room for improvement, consider using a credit repair company, which could increase your score and secure a more favorable rate on your mortgage.

 Use a Home Affordability Calculator

 As you can see, buying a house entails a whole lot of preparation and calculation.
-You can run the numbers yourself, or take advantage of a home affordability calculator.
-The advantage of using a calculator is that you can input different information, such as down payment amounts, interest rates, and DTI, to see how the numbers change and get a better idea of how much house you can afford using different parameters.
+You can run the numbers yourself, or take advantage of a mortgage calculator to understand how much your monthly payment is going to be.
+Home affordability calculators are also useful because you can input different information, such as down payment amounts, interest rates, and DTI, to see how the numbers change and get a better idea of how much house you can afford using different parameters.

 Consider How to Best Allocate Your Assets